 - Using spinach for smoothies or soups?
 Yep, you can store that in the freezer too.

 - Sweet potatoes don’t have to be served in a dessert-like casserole!
 They’re great as a side dish, mashed with a little cinnamon and a good amount of butter.
-I add them, diced, to scrambled eggs and other skillet dishes.
+For a savory version, use taco seasoning instead of cinnamon.
+I add them, plain and diced, to scrambled eggs and other skillet dishes.
 I also love them as a bottom layer for taco meat or any barbequed meat.
 My two favorite ways to store: Cut them in 1/2″ slices, steam till just done, then stash them in the freezer.
-Or nuke one or more sweet potatoes, and dice them.
+Or nuke one or more sweet potatoes, dice them, and keep in the fridge for a few days.
+Freeze to keep longer.

 Want more tips on choosing and prepping real food ingredients?
 Check out this guide book: The Real Food Grocery Guide.